 Our School ID# is 2661015.

-Homeroom parents help teachers coordinate and/or carry out certain activities.
+Homeroom parents are an integral part of making each school year special and fun for the students by helping teachers coordinate and/or carry out certain activities.
 These occasions include, but are not limited to, class parties, field trips, and special classroom events.
 It has been customary to have two homeroom parents for each classroom.

-Homeroom parents also purchase and coordinate the presentation of a class gift for the homeroom teacher’s birthday, Christmas, and Staff Appreciation Week in March.
-We ask each family to contribute $10 per homeroom.
-(See the Homeroom Gift Form at the left of this page.)
-After families turn in their form and contributions with their registration materials, we forward the money for each classroom to the homeroom parents.
+Homeroom parents also purchase and coordinate the presentation of class gifts for the homeroom teacher’s birthday, Christmas, and Staff Appreciation Week in March.
+We ask each classroom family to contribute $10 per homeroom, which is billed through TADS at the start of the school year.
+This amount is then passed along to homeroom parents so they can budget for parties, teacher gifts, and other events throughout the year.

 There is an informational meeting for incoming homeroom parents in September.
 We review roles and responsibilities, answer questions, and offer tips to help make the assignment easy and fun!